rebecca1230/IntrotoIM/midtermProject/README.md

 ## 2/24(Wednesday)
 1. Created a class for Strikers and another class for the puck.
-2. included some functions in the classes that can do the following:
+2. Included some functions in the classes that can do the following:
     1. Display the puck.
     2. Display the strikers.
     3. Create a move function that let the puck bounces back and forth in between the upper and lower edges.